phac-nml/staramr/README.md

 `staramr` (*AMR) scans bacterial genome contigs against both the [ResFinder][resfinder-db] and [PointFinder][pointfinder-db] databases (used by the [ResFinder webservice][resfinder-web]) and compiles a summary report of detected antimicrobial resistance genes.

 **Note: The predicted phenotypes/drug resistances are for microbiological resistance and *not* clinical resistance.
-This is is provided with support from the NARMS/CIPARS Molecular Working Group and is continually being improved.
+This is provided with support from the NARMS/CIPARS Molecular Working Group and is continually being improved.
 A small comparison between phenotype/drug resistance predictions produced by `staramr` and those available from NCBI can be found in the [tutorial][tutorial].
 We welcome any feedback or suggestions.**

 For example: